 Permanent HEPA filters are rarely sold by themselves.
 A pre-filter and an activated carbon filter are frequently included.
 These should also be taken out and disinfected.

-To remove dust and debris from the activated carbon filter, gently vacuum it.
+To remove dirt and debris from the activated carbon filter, gently vacuum it.
 Using horizontal vacuum movements, clean both sides.
 You can keep the carbon filter in direct sunlight for an hour or two if it has absorbed a large number of smells.

 If you wash foam or carbon pre-filters, towel dry them and let them air dry for at least 24 hours.